mattflahertyy/Machine-Learning-Facial-Recognition/README.md

 - cnn_variant2.py: This was the same as the regular CNN model, but it is 3 layers with 2x2 kernel.
 - cnn_model_evaluation.py: This file loads the 3 models (regular, variant 1 and variant 2), and evaluates them using the test set.
 It calculates the accuracy, precision, recall, f1 measure and the macro and micro precision.
 It also plots a confusion matrix for each of the 3 models.
 - change_index.py: This changes the index values in each json from from 1-4 based to 0-3 based.
+- evaluate_single_image.py: Does the same as above but only evaluates one image.
+- change_brightness.py: Checks if an image isn't brught enough, if so then it enhances the brightness.

 Part 3:  TBD